MicrosoftDocs/azure-aks-docs/articles/aks/egress-outboundtype.md

 If `none` is set, AKS will not automatically configure egress paths.
 This option is similar to `userDefinedRouting` but does **not** require a default route as part of validation.

-You must deploy the AKS cluster into an existing virtual network with a subnet that has been previously configured.
-Since AKS does not provision a standard load balancer or any egress infrastructure, you must establish explicit egress paths if needed.
+The `none` outbound type is supported in both bring-your-own (BYO) virtual network scenarios and non-BYO scenarios.
+However, you must ensure that the AKS cluster is deployed into a network environment where explicit egress paths are defined if needed.
+For BYO VNet scenarios, the cluster must be deployed into an existing virtual network with a subnet that has been previously configured.
+Since AKS does not provision a standard load balancer or any egress infrastructure, you must establish explicit egress paths if required.
 This can include routing traffic to a firewall, proxy, gateway, or other custom network configurations.

 ### Outbound type of `block` (Preview)